Time According to Western Science

 Would you say that the ball is going at 10, and so the person outside the train has to add to that basic 10 another 90 of the train?

 There is yet another frame of reference, which is the whole earth, or a spaceship outside the earth looking at this train and the little ping-pong ball.
-And that would also not be a privileged frame of reference.
+That would also not be a privileged frame of reference.
 There is no privileged frame of reference that’s really absolute.
 All of them are right.

-Yeah.
-So also in that sense it’s relative.
+Yes, also in that sense, it’s relative.

 The Special Theory of Relativity

 This phenomenon occurs because when traveling at speeds very close to the speed of light, time slows down, so time passes slower.
 Does that mean that the person inside the ship feels that everything is slowed down?
 It’s not like that.
 It has nothing to do with that.
 For the person inside the ship, he looks at his watch and everything goes on as usual.
-It’s just when you talk about the relative perception of the person traveling at the very low speed on earth and the person traveling at the speed of light – when you look at the relationship between them, this is when relativity comes in.
+It’s just when we talk about the relative perception of the person traveling at the very low speed on earth and the person traveling at the speed of light and when we look at the relationship between them, this is when relativity comes in.
 Relative to the brother who stayed on earth, the clock and all the biological processes of the traveling twin brother were slowed down.

-The Dalai Lama in his book The Universe in a Single Atom – which I definitely recommend – when he mentions the twin paradox, he says that it reminds him a lot of Asanga and how he went to Maitreya’s pure land to receive some of the most important Mahayana teachings.
-Asanga’s perception was that the time that passed was the time needed to have tea, but when he came back to earth to share the teachings, actually fifty years had passed.
-So the Dalai Lama says it reminds him a lot of this twin paradox that results from Einstein’s special relativity theory.
+The Dalai Lama in his book The Universe in a Single Atom – which I definitely recommend – when he mentions the twin paradox, says that it reminds him a lot of Asanga and how he went to Maitreya’s pure land to receive some of the most important Mahayana teachings.
+Asanga’s perception was that the time that passed was the time needed to have tea, but when he came back to earth to share the teachings, actually 50 years had passed.
+The Dalai Lama says it reminds him a lot of this twin paradox that results from Einstein’s special relativity theory.

 Is it exactly 300,000?